CIRCL/carl-hauser/SOTA/SOTA.md

 Estimation of the homography, searches for the best relative pose between images iteratively and removes outliers that disobey the estimated geometry relation finally.
 Correspondences that pass the geometry verification are named verified correspondences.
 Provides a robust estimation of transform matrix.
 “RANSAC loop involves selecting four feature pairs randomly.
 It computes Homography H (mapping between any two points with the same center of projection).
 For each key point, there may be more than one candidate matches in the other processed image.
 We choose the best matching based on the distance between their descriptors” from \[1\]

+A good illustration video is available at <https://youtu.be/1YNjMxxXO-E?t=95>

 #### Least Meadian